The aim of brand purpose is to change the world for the better (most of the time).

 Why?

-Having identified trends and patterns on a local and global level, now you should look look closely at consumers in your sector.
+Having identified trends and patterns on a local and global level, now you should look closely at consumers in your industry.

 These consumers are the most valuable source of information on trends in the industry.
-And knowing them in granular data is pivotal to finding the purpose that resonates in your sector.
+And knowing them in granular data is pivotal to finding the purpose that resonates in your industry.

 How?

-Apply the psychographic indicators mentioned in point one to your specific market to find out how your consumers compare to the wider local and global populations.
+Apply psychographic indicators to your specific market to find out how your consumers compare to the wider local and global populations.

 Why?